alissa-huskey/python-class/docs/lessons/tutorial.md

    Make sure to take another look at the GIF above if you get stuck.

-Part 4: Feeding your Pypet
+Part 4: Feeding your PyPet
 --------------------------

 Let"s "feed" our pypet using a Python function.
 A [function][] is a block of